Blizzard North

 Blizzard North (formerly known as Condor) was an American video game development studio based in San Mateo, California.
-The studio was the Bay Area division of Blizzard Entertainment, known for its Diablo series.
-The company was originally based in Redwood City, California, before moving a short distance away to San Mateo, with Blizzard proper being based in Irvine, southern California.
+The studio was the Bay Area division of Blizzard Entertainment, and it was known for the Diablo series.
+The company was originally based in Redwood City, California, always serving as the northern counterpart to Blizzard Entertainment's main development studio in Irvine, California.
+In 2005, Blizzard North was closed to reallocate its staff to the development of World of Warcraft.

 History

-Blizzard North was founded in 1993 under the name Condor by David Brevik, Erich Schaefer and Max Schaefer at the request of Brevik.
-David Brevik served as the president of the company between 1993 and 2003, while the Schaefer brothers held the Vice President positions in the company.
+Blizzard North was founded in 1993 under the name Condor by David Brevik, Erich Schaefer, and Max Schaefer.
+The three met while working at FM Waves, a clip art production studio.
+Upon the closure of FM Waves, the trio scavenged its equipment to create Brevik's concept of a dungeon crawler game based on Dungeons & Dragons with roguelike gameplay.
+Brevik served as the president of the company between 1993 and 2003, while the Schaefer brothers held the Vice President positions.

 The company was purchased and renamed as Blizzard North by Blizzard Entertainment's former owner Davidson & Associates about nine months before the release of their hit PC game Diablo in 1997.
 However, Blizzard North had complete autonomy from Blizzard Entertainment while David Brevik and the Schaefer brothers continued to manage the company respectively as the President and Vice Presidents.
 Diablo was highly successful, and its 2000 sequel Diablo II even more so.
 An expansion pack, Diablo II: Lord of Destruction, followed the year after.

-By June 2003 two new games were in production.
-The first game in production was Blizzard North's version of Diablo III which later was scrapped and restarted by Blizzard Entertainment.
-The second game was Diablo-like game which would take place in space.
-On June 30, however, several key employees left Blizzard North to form two new companies.
-Eight moved to form Flagship Studios, including Blizzard North founder and president David Brevik, the Schaefer brothers and Bill Roper who was transferred from Blizzard Entertainment to Blizzard North in late 1996.
-Another nine employees left to form Castaway Entertainment.
-By the time the exodus concluded, around 30 employees had left the company.

-The resignations were partly due to a conflict with Blizzard Entertainment's owner, Vivendi, and partly due to employees wishing to start something new.
-Back at Blizzard North, however, the resignations had a common effect; of the two unannounced games that were in production, one was canceled.
-Blizzard Entertainment has since said the canceled game was a "Blizzard North kind of game".

-On August 1, 2005, Blizzard Entertainment announced the closure of Blizzard North.
-A key reason for the closure was Blizzard North's poor development of what was to be Diablo III, which did not meet Vivendi's expectations.
-Former Blizzard North staffers including Joseph Lawrence, Wyatt Cheng, and Matt Uelmen subsequently appeared in the credits of Blizzard's next retail release, World of Warcraft: The Burning Crusade.
-The work of former Blizzard North artist Phroilan Gardner was featured in editions of World of Warcraft: The Trading Card Game around the same time.
+Upon the 2001 completion of Diablo II and its expansion content, Blizzard North split its development staff between Diablo III and a Diablo-like game set in space, dubbed Starblo by the studio.
+In June 2003, Blizzard North executives Bill Roper, Max Schaefer, Erich Schaefer, and David Brevik emailed Blizzard Entertainment's then-parent company, Vivendi Games, threatening to resign unless provided financial protections and communication on Vivendi's intent to sell Blizzard.
+Vivendi accepted their resignations effective immediately, spurring them to found Flagship Studios and recruit similarly disgruntled Blizzard North employees.

+In August 2005, Blizzard Entertainment closed Blizzard North, claiming that its headquarters in Irvine, California, was struggling to supervise this secondary studio's troubled development of Diablo III.
+Blizzard North employees were offered the chance to interview for positions in Southern California supporting the development of World of Warcraft: The Burning Crusade, the first expansion to the company's MMORPG, whose success had far outpaced the Diablo series in sales.

+Legacy

-A few employees from the Diablo team, including Eric Sexton, Michio Okamura, and Steven Woo, organized to launch a new company, Hyboreal Games.
+A few employees from the Diablo team, including Eric Sexton, Michio Okamura, and Steven Woo, launched a new company, Hyboreal Games.